Extreme Fitness: Calorie-Torching Workouts

 As fast as you can, do 10 squats, 10 push-ups, and 10 full sit-ups.
 Then do nine reps of each.
 Then eight, seven, six, and so forth, until you reach one rep of each exercise.
 Rest as little as possible between sets.
 Record your time and try to improve each week.

 If you only have a little time, try to do 100 burpees.
-Or, if that's too much, start with 25, then move to 50, then to 75, until you can do 100.
+If that's too much, start with 25, then move to 50, then to 75, until you can do 100.

 Begin in a squat position with your hands on the floor, in front.